jorditorresBCN/Assignments-2017/Lab02.md

 print('Created: ' + str(user.created_at))
 print('Description: ' + str(user.description))
 ```
-Are the data printed correct?
-Are it yours?
+Is the data printed correctly?
+Is it yours?

 ### Task 2.2.3: Accessing Tweets
 Tweepy provides the convenient Cursor interface to iterate through different types of objects.
 For example, we can read our own Twitter home timeline with (we are using 1 to limit the number of tweets we are reading and only reading the `text` of the tweet):